Australian Jews: Institutions

-Jewish Organisations
+Jewish organisations

 Zionist Australian Jewish organisations, and Australian Jewish organisations supportive of Israel

 There are several Australian Zionist organisations which focus on fundraising, Zionist education including a range of Israel experience programs, youth movements, promotion of aliyah and a range of cultural institutions.
 Israel has recognised this by continuing to provide strong funding and other support for the Zionist Federation of Australia, which also enjoys representation at the senior level of the Jewish Agency.

 Anti-Zionist and Non-Zionist Australian Jewish organisations

 Since the mid-1980s some Australian Jewish organisations have been increasingly critical of Israel’s occupation of the West Bank and additionally the blockade of Gaza from 2007.
 The Australian Jewish Democratic Society, formed in 1984 has a long history of criticism of Israeli occupation and Jewish Women in Support of an Independent Palestine participated in the weekly “Women in Black” protests at Sydney Town Hall from 1991.

-From October 2023, in response to increasing civilian death in Gaza resulting from military attacks and a blockade on aid by Israel, many new and existing Jewish organisations have called for a comprehensive ceasefire, food and aid to be allowed into Gaza, comprehensive sanctions against Israel and opposed the conflation of criticism of Israel with antisemitism.
-Most notable amongst these organisations is The Jewish Council of Australia whose name references that of the earlier organisations and was founded in 2024 to represent non-Zionist Jews and support Palestinian freedom while opposing antisemitism.
+In response to increasing civilian death in Gaza resulting from military attacks and a blockade on aid to Gaza by Israel, many new and existing Jewish organisations have called for a comprehensive ceasefire, food and aid to be allowed into Gaza, comprehensive sanctions against Israel and opposed the conflation of criticism of Israel with antisemitism.
+Amongst these organisations is the Jewish Council of Australia, whose name references that of earlier organisations and was founded in 2024 to represent non-Zionist Jews and support Palestinian freedom while opposing antisemitism.
 The Council has issued public calls for Australia to cut military ties and impose sanctions on Israel, backed pro-Palestinian protests and student rights, and been part of inter-Jewish efforts demanding accountability for Gaza assaults.